top of page

 Oil spray

-Mix all the ingredients for the spice mix, except okra, oil spray and yogurt, into a thick paste, it should have the consistency of oatmeal.
+Mix all the ingredients for the spice mix, except okra, oil spray, and yoghurt, into a thick paste.
+It should have the consistency of oatmeal.
 Add the ghee and just enough oil to make the paste.
-Taste the spice mix, it should be very pungent, spicy, salty, sour and full of flavor.
+Taste the spice mix.
+It should be very pungent, spicy, salty, sour, and full of flavour.
 Set aside.

 Using a knife, I find that it is the best tool, but you may use any utensil of choice, fill the spice mix into the slit okra.
 This can get a bit tedious, but it is not very tough once you get the hang of it.

-Line a baking sheet with foil and line the stuffed okra in a single layer with the stuffed spices on top.
-Spray with the olive oil and broil about 12 inches from the broiler for about 10-12 minutes till the spices are cooked and the okra soft and tender.
-Do not overcook them, they turn stringy and tough to eat.
-Remove and serve immediately either plain or drizzled with a touch of whipped yogurt.
+Line a baking sheet with foil and arrange the stuffed okra in a single layer with the stuffed spices on top.
+Spray with olive oil and broil about 12 inches from the broiler for about 10-12 minutes until the spices are cooked and the okra is soft and tender.
+Do not overcook them; they will turn stringy and tough to eat.
+Remove and serve immediately, either plain or drizzled, with a touch of whipped yoghurt.